Naruno/Naruno/docs/index.md

 # Decentra Network
 Decentra Network is an active blockchain study for advanced and systematic blockchain experience, focused on compatibility and development principles, and aimed at widespread use with its integration infrastructure.

-Our work is based on the real princibles of blockchain and the real world.
-We are present the real world with the real blockchain.
+We are present the real blockchain which based on the real princibles.

 We are Fast, Secure, and Decentralized.